benjjyman/kiauh_OrangePi4/README.md

 Will order a OrangePiZero2 when restocked(silicon shortage?)

 So far I havent had to change anything, Kaiuh has handled everything I have asked it to do.
-Though my Klipper and Fluidd/Mainsail experience is so what new. (still figuring out macros)
+Though my Klipper and Fluidd/Mainsail experience is some what new. (still figuring out macros)

 original releases :- https://github.com/th33xitus/kiauh/releases